 - Calendula flower is included because it is useful on all external skin problems and injuries but especially those that are red, tender, and oozing.
 This helpful herb will also help to heal burns, bruises, and sprains.
 Calendula decreases swelling, clears infection, speeds tissue regeneration, and prevents scarring.

-While you are welcome to include any other herbs you feel would be helpful in an all purpose salve, these are the ones I have found to be super effective.
+While you are welcome to include any other herbs you feel would be helpful in an all-purpose salve, the ones listed above are the ones I have found to be super effective.
 As I mentioned before, this comfrey salve is the only one we currently use in our house for anything skin related.

-Fill mason jar two-thirds full of the herb mix above in roughly similar amounts.
-Gently liquify the oil if necessary (coconut oil liquifies at 76 F/24 C).
+Fill non-BPA lid mason jar two-thirds full of the herb mix above in roughly similar amounts.
+This is about 3 ounces by volume for each herb.

 Add the oil until it fills the mason jar.
 Leave one inch at the top.
 Screw on the lid tightly.